alschmut/EasyFrameCommand/README.md

 ![Framed Example Screenshots](example.png)

-## Usage instructions
+## Getting started
-Create a directory structure according to the below example
+Create a directory structure according to the below example:
 - Place your unframed raw screenshots grouped by locale into the `raw-screenshots` directory.
 If you use fastlane to create the unframed screenshots it will automatically create the required directory structure.
 Just make sure to set the `output_directory` to `raw-screenshots`
     ```ruby
     capture_ios_screenshots(